 A passage in the Shi Ji (“the records of the grand historian”) describes this sensible engineering approach to the construction of the “first” Great Wall during the Qin Dynasty in 215 BC:

 “(General Mian Tian) utilized the natural mountain barriers to establish the border defenses, scooping out the valleys and constructing ramparts and building installations at other points where they were needed.”

 Later dynasties applied this same strategy during subsequent construction efforts.

 The Chinese were using this rammed (or tamped) earth technique as far back as the Yangshao culture (circa 5000-3000 BC).
-Suffice it to say, the Chinese had gotten pretty good at building sturdy city walls or fortifications along their borders.
+Suffice it to say, the Chinese were pretty good at building sturdy city walls or fortifications along their borders.

 Because of its local availability, the majority of the Wall was constructed out of “loess” or clay-rich soil—using an ancient wall-building technique called hangtu.

-Much later, during the Ming Walls of the 15th and 16th century, large blocks of granite, limestone, and even some marble was locally quarried and used as main construction materials.
+Much later, during the 15th and 16th century walls of the Ming Dynasty, large blocks of granite, limestone, and even some marble was locally quarried and used as main construction materials.

 In some rare spots along the wall, Ming builders added ornamental carved bas-reliefs and plaques.
 In the sections close to Beijing, these can be seen today on Yun Tai (Cloud Platform) at Juyonguan Pass, as well as on the Yanhecheng Wall.

-For the first time, kiln-fired bricks were used in the construction.
-About four times larger than a modern brick, these Ming bricks were mass-produced by a network of kilns (some of them still in existence).
+For the first time, kiln-fired bricks were used in the construction (see the brick-firing kiln in the photo above).
+About four times larger than a modern brick, these Ming bricks were mass-produced by a network of kilns, some of which are still in existence.

 Modern studies have found the bricks and mortar to be surprisingly sturdy.
 The mortar was made from a mixture of clay, lime, and a “secret ingredient” (recently discovered to be rice flour).